udithbnambiar47-droid/Airline-Ticket-Price-Comparison-Dashboard/README.md

 d) How the price changes with change in Source and Destination?

 e) How does the ticket price vary between Economy and Business class?

-## DATA COLLECTION AND METHODOLOGY

-Octoparse scraping tool was used to extract data from the website.
-Data was collected in two parts: one for economy class tickets and another for business class tickets.
-A total of 300261 distinct flight booking options was extracted from the site.
-Data was collected for 50 days, from February 11th to March 31st, 2022.
-Data source was secondary data and was collected from Ease my trip website.

 ## DATASET